MAIA: A new detector concept for a 10 TeV muon collider: Object reconstruction and expected performance

 \subsection{Tracks}

-As described in Section \ref{sec:simulation}, track reconstruction is performed using a Combinatorial Kalman Filter developed for the high occupancy environment of hadron colliders, which is also reasonably well suited to the large BIB present at a muon collider.
+As described above, \ref{sec:simulation}, track reconstruction is performed using a CKF developed for the high occupancy environment of hadron colliders, which is also reasonably well suited to the sizable background present at a muon collider.
 To mitigate the impact of BIB, hits considered for track reconstruction are required to be consistent with particles produced at the collision.
-Hit times, corrected by the time-of-flight for a particle traveling at the speed of light, are required to be within a window of [${-}3\sigma_{t}$, $5\sigma_{t}$] from the beam crossing, where $\sigma_{t}$ refers to the detector time resolution.
+Hit times, corrected by the time-of-flight for a particle traveling at the speed of light, are required to be within a window of [${-}3\sigma_{t}$, $5\sigma_{t}$] from the beam crossing, where $\sigma_{t}$ refers to the time resolution of the specific tracking subdetector.

-Track reconstruction performance is studied with single muon samples, where all muons are produced at the origin, with and without BIB overlaid.
-Hits from BIB pose a challenge for pattern recognition and can result in a large rate of \textit{fake tracks} reconstructed from random combinations of hits.
-The properties of these fake tracks are compared to those of real, correctly reconstructed muon tracks in Figure~\ref{fig:track_dist}.
-Roughly half of fake tracks from BIB have $p_\mathrm{T}<1$~GeV, and nearly all have large $d_0$ and $\leq5$ hits on track.
-To select prompt tracks of interest for subsequent analysis and reduce the rate of fake tracks, we apply \textit{track cleaning} requirements of $p_\mathrm{T}>1$~GeV, $|d_0|<0.1$~mm, $n_{\mathrm{hits}}\geq5$ and $\chi^2/n_{dof}<3$.
-A study of displaced track reconstruction performance is left for future work.
+Track reconstruction performance is studied with the single muon gun sample, where all muons are produced at the origin.
+Hits from BIB pose a challenge for pattern recognition and can result in a large rate of fake tracks reconstructed from random combinations of hits.
+In this study, we present two muon reconstruction working points: Loose tracks are defined as tracks directly from the CKF algorithm, and UltraTight tracks are defined as the subset of Loose tracks that satisfy $p_T > 0.5$ GeV, $n_{hits} \geq 9$, $n_{holes} \leq 3$, $n_{outliers} \leq 4$, and $\chi^2/n_{dof}<3$.
+This track selection criteria reduce the per-event BIB fake track multiplicity by nearly six orders of magnitude, from $1.6\times10^6$ (Loose tracks) to O(10) (UltraTight tracks).
+Most of the surviving tracks are in the endcap region.
+Here, the UltraTight selection is intended primarily as a proof-of-principle working point for BIB fake track rejection, demonstrating that such tracks can be effectively suppressed.
+A working point optimized for physics performance would likely lie between the Loose and UltraTight selections, achieving a more balanced trade-off between efficiency and fake-track rejection.

-The track reconstruction efficiency degrades in the presence of BIB, as shown in Figure~\ref{fig:eff_vs_theta}.
-With BIB overlaid, the total efficiency to reconstruct a track is $86\%$, reduced to $80\%$ after track cleaning.
-Without BIB, the total efficiency is $96\%$, reduced to $94\%$ after track cleaning.
-Figure~\ref{fig:eff_vs_pt_barrel} and Figure~\ref{fig:eff_vs_pt_endcap} also show the efficiency as a function of track transverse momentum for the barrel and endcap regions, respectively.
-Without BIB, track reconstruction in the barrel region ($40^{\circ}{<}{\theta}{<}{140}^{\circ}$) is $99.6\%$ efficient, compared to the endcaps which have an efficiency of 89.7$\%$.
-When BIB is included these efficiencies degrade to 96.3$\%$ for the barrel and 70.5$\%$ for the endcap.
-These results are expected due to the geometry of the tracker, which is optimized for the barrel region.
-An optimization of the endcap geometry, especially in the presence of BIB, is left for future work.